Knowledge-Graph-Hub/knowledge-graph-hub.github.io/README.md

 Visit the site at <https://kghub.org/>.

+## For Developers

+This project uses `poetry`.
+After cloning the repository, it may be installed by running `poetry install` from its root directory.

 The `utils` directory contains utilities for tracking metadata on all graphs on KG-Hub, with the major KG projects listed in `projects.yaml`.

 Graph collections are modeled using [LinkML](https://github.com/linkml/linkml).
 See `utils/models/` for more details.